minerbra/Tunester-Database-GUI/README.md

 # Tunester-Database-GUI

 # Overview
-SQL (Structured Query Language) using the sTunes database created by Walter Shields.
+SQL (Structured Query Language) using the sTunes database from SQL QuickStart Guide.

 # Content
 Chapter 1: Introduction to SQL <br>